eomii/rules_ll/docs/guides/modules.md

 }
 ```

-The `rules_ll` build file for this may look like this:
+The `rules_ll` build file for this could look like this:

 ```python title="BUILD.bazel"
 load("@rules_ll//ll:defs.bzl", "ll_binary")